Skip to main content

 Status: Currently Recruiting

-In this study, we are trying to learn more about the symptoms of schizophrenia, specifically to learn how abnormalities in the brain may produce certain experiences that are common in patients with schizophrenia.
-The study involves clinical interviews, clinical chart review, computer tests, and magnetic resonance imaging (MRI) scans.
-The study will be…
+In this study, we are trying to learn more about the symptoms of psychosis, specifically to learn how alterations in the brain may produce certain experiences (including voice hearing or auditory hallucinations) that are common in people with psychosis or schizophrenia.
+The study involves clinical interviews, computer tests, and magnetic resonance imaging (…

 Read More